Another way

 The commission came as a result of a six-month competition launched by Qatar Museums under the stewardship of Her Excellency Sheikha al-Mayassa Al Thani.
 Ghotmeh was one of more than a dozen architects invited to partake in workshops and site visits.
 The jury, chaired by Dutch architect Rem Koolhaas, selected her winning proposal for its conceptual clarity and sense of cultural rootedness – hallmarks of Ghotmeh’s practice.

-At the time of writing, construction on the pavilion is yet to begin and the site – which is adjacent to the James Stirling-designed Book Pavilion at the centre of the Giardini – is currently occupied by an installation by Pakistani architect Yasmeen Lari.
+At the time of writing, construction on the pavilion is yet to begin and the site – which is adjacent to the James Stirling-designed Book Pavilion at the centre of the Giardini – was occupied by an installation by Pakistani architect Yasmeen Lari.
 Titled Community Centre, the structure represents Qatar’s first official involvement in the architecture biennale and is part of a larger programme titled Beyti Beytak.
 My home is your home.
 La mia casa è la tua casa, which was produced by Qatar Museums.
 The domed structure by Lari is constructed entirely of bamboo and explores how craft, community and hospitality are integral to the architecture of the Middle East, North Africa and South Asia regions.

-This temporary installation poetically foreshadows themes Ghotmeh has focused on for the Qatar Pavilion.
+This temporary installation poetically foreshadowed themes Ghotmeh has focused on for the Qatar Pavilion.
 “The challenge was how to create a pavilion that expresses Qatar without falling into cliché or a reductive identity,” she says.
 “It needs to express something deeply rooted in Qatari culture, but also reference the meeting point between Qatar and Venice.”

 Ghotmeh began by exploring Qatari culture in depth, looking at the value placed on handicrafts and hospitality, as well as the tradition of pearl-diving, which is deeply ingrained in the country’s national identity.
 In parallel, she looked at the history of Venice, the identity of which has always been defined by water, and started to draw connections between the two places.